TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 * `what, where is your god now`: tags used for pictures with especially confusing, abstract, or disturbing/purposefully offensive subject matters.
 * `absolutely everyone`: Reduces the likelihood of images with a mess of blobs that are meant to be a huge crowd of characters.
 * `1994`: Unclear, but this year has a substantial amount of zoo content and pictures with extremely low, MS-paint like quality.

+## Artist Tags for the Furry Model

+The Furry model was not trained with artist tags like the Anime model was.
+As a result, prompting for `artist:artistname` will not result in that artist's style. **However**, any tag you construct this way **will** have consistent stylistic results.
+You just have to invent and artist's name, and document the results.
+Hopefully you will find an artist the model "hallucinates" in a pleasing way.

 # In-depth UI info